zaid-g/spending_tracker/README.md

 Commercial expense trackers have their limitations, such as:

 - Unable to map and categorize expenses sourced in outside accounts.
 For example, Amazon purchases are often grouped and just appear as "AMZN MKTP XXXX-XXXXX-XXXX" on your Credit Card.
 Was that purchase Electronics/Clothing/Groceries?
 Was it a single or multiple items?
-Who knows...
+Finding out involves much manual work...
 - Unable to use powerful Regular Expressions to auto-categorize transactions.
 - Sharing finances with 3rd party who may not have strong privacy protections.
 - Getting locked to one particular vendor.
 Hard to switch and keep your data.